Driving in Europe – International Driving Permit and more

 In order to drive in Europe you MUST have an International Driving Permit.
 These permits contain information from your driver’s license that is translated into 10 different languages.
 The International Driving Permit is to be used WITH your regular driver’s license from home s you need to travel with both.

+Getting an international driving permit is easy, too!
 AAA offers the International Driving Permit and you do not need to be a member for this service.
 The cost is $20 and you need 2 passport type photos.

-Driving in Europe – Know before you go!
-Street Signs
+Driving in Europe – European Street Signs

-Driving in Europe – Know before you go!
-Car Rental
+Driving in Europe – Europe Car Rental

 Book from home to get the best deal and make sure that the car you need is available.
 Some of the companies are familiar to you – like Hertz, for example.
 Do you need an automatic?
 BE sure to ask as a lot of cars in Europe have standard transmission.
 Do you need a car seat?
 BE sure to ask!
 IF they have car seats for you there won’t be many and you need to make a reservation.